 - Useful destination information, like the weather forecast, local maps, photographs, airport parking details, driving instructions, etc.

 - Up-sell opportunities (for example, if a customer purchases a car rental for a specific city, it is also possible to offer tickets to popular tourist attractions).

 - Real-time support for customers during the purchase process (online chat, phone, and email support, or even a call-center).

 Source: World Tourism Organization (UNWTO), Tourism 2020 Vision

-Creation of a tourist portal implies certain challenges, like online security threats, possibility of financial loss due to outages and slower response time, adapting to the rapidly changing market scenario, and ever increasing customer expectations.
-In addition to that, a sophisticated travel portal should have an effective content management system (CMS), and must be directly interfaced with reservation systems of travel suppliers, such as hotels, airlines, car rental agencies.
-It should also create a consolidated record for storing all aspects of a traveler's itinerary.
+The creation of a tourist portal implies certain challenges, like online security threats, the possibility of financial loss due to outages and slower response time, adapting to the rapidly changing market scenario, and ever-increasing customer expectations.
+In addition to that, a sophisticated travel portal should have an effective content management system (CMS) and must be directly interfaced with reservation systems of travel suppliers, such as hotels, airlines, car rental agencies.
+It should also create a consolidated record for storing all aspects of a traveler’s itinerary.

 Industries and Technology Areas: